Kids Don’t Listen? Stop Talking and Start Acting

 Mom replaced yelling and nagging with firmness.
 The checkpoints helped define her action point and the children understood the new guidelines.

 Getting the Bigger Picture

 Responding more quickly to parents has spiritual ramifications as well.
 It’s always best to respond to the whispers of the Holy Spirit in our hearts.
 But when we don’t listen, God may have to use other ways to get our attention.
-There’s no better time than now for children to learn this valuable lesson about life.
+There’s no better time than now for children to learn this valuable lesson about life and build internal motivation.

 See Dr. Turansky’s Facebook live video: